 Before OCR imposes a penalty, it will notify the covered entity and provide them with the opportunity to present written evidence of circumstances that would reduce or bar the penalty.

-As a result, it is critical covered entities not only meet compliance standards but document their compliance.
+As a result, covered organizations must not only meet compliance standards but also demonstrate compliance.

-The criminal penalties increase to $100,00 and up to five years imprisonment if the wrongful conduct involves false pretenses, and to $250,000 and up to ten years imprisonment if the wrongful conduct involves the intent to sell, transfer, or use identifiable health information for commercial advantage, personal gain or malicious harm.
+Moreover, the criminal penalties increase to $100,00 and up to five years imprisonment if the wrongful conduct involves pretenses, and to $250,000 and up to ten years imprisonment if the wrongful conduct involves the intent to sell, transfer, or use identifiable health information for commercial advantage, personal gain or malicious harm.

 Complying with HIPAA Privacy Rule can be a tough but necessary burden, but you don’t have to do it alone.

 aNetwork’s offers an all-inclusive HIPAA Compliance package that does the work for you.
-We ensure you have all the bases covered and are audit-ready.
+Furthermore, we ensure you have all the bases covered and are audit-ready.